 CBD Effects Associated With Heart Disease

-Research leads to the claim that the endocannabinoid system has the potential as a beneficial therapeutic asset for cardiac issues as it processes cannabinoids, which include CBD.
-Also, claims show studies evidencing the fact that CBD has the potential to help decrease arrhythmias and, in turn, risks associated with heart failure.
+Veterinary research following human medical experiments continues to support the claim that the endocannabinoid system has potential as a beneficial therapeutic asset for cardiac issues.
+This is especially true as the dog's body processes cannabinoids, including CBD.
+Additionally, studies show that CBD has the potential to help decrease arrhythmias and, in turn, risks associated with heart failure.
 In addition to reducing arrhythmias, research indicates CBD boasts as aiding in the reduction of:

 - Inflammation and oxidative stresses